-Be sure to tell your healthcare team about any side effects you have while on TRODELVY.
+Be sure to tell your healthcare team about any side effects you have while receiving TRODELVY.

 Your healthcare provider (HCP) may modify your dose to help you manage certain side effects and continue treatment.
 If adverse events are serious, your treatment may need to be stopped or discontinued by your HCP.